 If you know where you are allergic to, avoiding those allergens or taking an oral medication before the expected exposure can help relieve further symptoms from coming.

 USA Today Network Florida, one of the major news networks, featured Alexi Stafford, a Florida teenager who died from a single food allergen’s consumption.
 She was allergic to peanuts.
 In her case, eating a peanut-containing cookie which she had mistaken as a chocolate-dip cookie caused her sudden death.
 She started to feel the tingling in her mouth, and her condition rapidly deteriorated.
 She was brought to the hospital and provided with medication; however, the allergic reaction was too severe and caused her to stop breathing within 90 minutes.

-Alexi Stafford’s case is proof that allergies shouldn’t be taken lightly.
+Alexi Stafford’s case is proof that allergic reactions shouldn’t be taken lightly.
 Careful precautionary measures should be monitored and addressed accordingly.
 Consulting a doctor is your best option to help with any allergic concerns instead of self-medicating.
-Although there are over the counter medications, there are particular allergy treatments prescribed specially for each specific type.
+Although there are over-the-counter medications, there are particular allergy treatments prescribed specially for each specific type.
 Let ENT allergy and sinus clinic help you.